nicolasrb2001/Client-Server-Application/README.md

 ### Motivation :rocket:
 ------------------
+I created this application as it was one of my coursework **challenges**

 By default, the clients connect to a server port specified in the code.
 Although, if run on a terminal, the user can specify the server port which the clients connect to.
 Features:
 -Clients can communicate with each other.
 If a client sends a message to the server, this message is broadcast to all clients connected (expect those connected to a chat bot see below).